The seven steps in a successful heuristic evaluation are:

 The stakeholders and the evaluators discuss the findings.

-Any major disagreements that remain after the discussion can be resolved in a usability test.
+Any major disagreements that remain after the discussion can be resolved through usability testing.

-One of the evaluators writes the usability inspection report, whose format and content is similar to the format of a usability test report.
+One of the evaluators writes the heuristic evaluation report, whose format and content is similar to the format of a usability test report.